Is an open bridge better than a closed bridge?

 There has been an increasing trend toward using a lower stance and an open bridge in the pool world, and practically all snooker players use a low stance and an open bridge.
 This is no surprise since accuracy is so important with tighter pool pockets (another pool trend in recent times) and in snooker, where the table is huge and the pockets are tiny.
 Also, with faster cloths than in the past, less power is used, making the closed bridge less necessary for some people.

-Now, some people don’t like the cue leaving their bridge hand, which can occur with an open bridge on firm follow shots and power shots with english; but as long as there is no risk of hitting nearby obstacle balls (in which case, a closed bridge might be advisable), this is not really an issue since the CB is already gone before the shaft moves in the bridge (see the 2:32 point in part 2 of NV B.96 – Grip and bridge technique and advice; and see shaft endmass, showing that only mass and support within the 5-8″ closest to the tip can make a difference, with the mass or support farther from the tip [within the 5-8″] having less effect).
+Now, some people don’t like the cue leaving their bridge hand, which can occur with an open bridge on firm follow shots and power shots with sidespin (unless you are a snooker player who also keeps the cue in place with your chest and chin); but as long as there is no risk of hitting nearby obstacle balls (in which case, a closed bridge might be advisable), this is not really an issue since the CB is already gone before the shaft moves in the bridge (see the 2:32 point in part 2 of NV B.96 – Grip and bridge technique and advice; and see shaft endmass, showing that only mass and support within the 5-8″ closest to the tip can make a difference, with the mass or support farther from the tip [within the 5-8″] having less effect).
 The cue can also leave the bridge hand on draw shots with follow through into the table; but, again, the CB is long gone before this happens.

 Some people also tend to lift the tip during the stroke, especially with shots requiring more power, and premature lift can result in miscuing over the top of the CB, but this is a stroke issue (e.g., grip tightening and/or elbow dropping), not a bridge issue.
 For them, the closed bridge could help; although, eliminating the grip or stroke flaws is a better alternative.
 Otherwise, whether the bridge is closed or open really has no effect on the CB, except for the fact that the increased friction associated with a closed bridge could reduce power and control a small amount.
 Some rail bridges, especially when cueing low close to a cushion, do require a closed bridge.
 Now, psychologically, there could be advantages to a closed bridge.
 For example, some people just feel more secure with a closed bridge.

-For more information, see “Pool Myths – Part 3: Open Vs. Closed Bridge” (BD, August, 2017).
+For more information, see “Top 10 Reasons to Use an Open Bridge” (March, 2022) and “Pool Myths – Part 3: Open Vs. Closed Bridge” (BD, August, 2017).
 And for demonstrations of most of the concepts related to both open and closed bridges, view the following videos:

 See also: closed bridge variations.